DIY Headboard

 DIY Headboard - Front View

-The dimensions of the headboard shown on this page are mainly just for reference.
+The dimensions of the headboard shown on this page are mainly for reference.
 The steel bed frame's headboard mounting holes could vary between manufacturers.
-When you are preparing to make your headboard, it is best to take measurements from the actual steel frame you are planning to use.
-The finished width of mine was roughly 4' 9" wide (for my full-size bed frame).
+In preparation for building your headboard, take measurements directly from the steel frame you plan to use.
+The finished width of my headboard was roughly 4' 9" wide (for my full-size bed frame).
 The finished height was 4' 8", but that was simply a matter of preference.

 DIY Headboard - How to Build a Headboard